Dissipative processes at the acoustic horizon: of the horizon and its relation to quantum entanglement

+In the previous sections we have derived the hydrodynamic viscous coefficients close to the acoustic horizon and their ratio with the entropy density of the phonon gas.
+First, we have derived Eqs.~\eqref{eq:KSS_bound} and~\eqref{eq:KSS} by a general kinetic theory approach.
+Then, in Section~\ref{sec:tunneling}, we have interpreted the spontaneous emission of phonons at the acoustic horizon as a tunneling process finding the same results.
+In both approaches we have thus derived the viscosity coefficients of the fluid determined by the spontaneous phonon emission at the horizon.

-\mc{\textit{Relating $\eta/s$ to quantum entanglement}} - \mc{Finally, we focus} on the ratio between the shear viscosity coefficient and the entropy {\it surface density} of the horizon. {The shear perturbation of the background fluid (hence of effective spacetime) turns into a deformation of the horizon producing a variation of the cross-sectional area element of the horizon projected onto the holographic screen ($yz$ plane)}. \dg{We notice that similarly to BHs, the presence of the acoustic horizon produces a spatial partition of the vacuum state giving rise to an entanglement entropy~\cite{Finazzi:2013sqa}.
+In the following, we focus on the ratio between the shear viscosity coefficient and the entropy {\it surface density} of the horizon {\it itself} and its interpretation as entanglement entropy of the acoustic horizon.
+Note that the phonon entropy and the horizon entropy are two distinct quantities.
+The former is the thermodynamic entropy of the (phonon) gas, the latter is instead associated to the horizon area.
+However, as we have previously seen, a variation of the acoustic horizon area determines a change of the phonon entropy density since we assume the background fluid to carry, or produce, zero or negligible entropy.
+This means that the variations of the two entropies are connected.
+The shear perturbation of the background fluid (hence of effective spacetime) turns into a deformation of the horizon producing a variation of the cross-sectional area element of the horizon projected onto the holographic screen ($yz$ plane), which is orthogonal to the plane shown in Fig.~\ref{fig:horizon_tilted}.
+We notice that similarly to BHs, the presence of the acoustic horizon produces a spatial partition of the vacuum state giving rise to an entanglement entropy~\cite{Finazzi:2013sqa}.
 In our effective framework, this entropy must be normalized by the cutoff scale $L_c$ hence it scales with the horizon area: $\displaystyle S_H = \kappa {A_H}/{L_c^{2}}$.
-For $\kappa = 1/4$ and identifying $L_c$ with the Planck length, this expression coincides with the Bekenstein-Hawking entropy of BHs~\cite{Bekenstein:1973ur}, which indeed has been interpreted as an entanglement entropy~\cite{Sorkin:1984kjy,Srednicki:1993im} (see also~\cite{Jacobson:2015hqa} and ref.s therein). }
+For $\kappa = 1/4$ and identifying $L_c$ with the Planck length, this expression coincides with the Bekenstein-Hawking entropy of BHs~\cite{Bekenstein:1973ur}, which indeed has been interpreted as an entanglement entropy~\cite{Sorkin:1984kjy,Srednicki:1993im} (see also~\cite{Jacobson:2015hqa} and ref.s therein).
+Whether the entanglement entropy and the (analogue) BH entropy are actually the same is matter of debate.
+For our purposes, it suffices to refer to the entanglement entropy, which is in general proportional to the area separating two sub-systems~\cite{Sorkin:1984kjy}.